-- Meet required classroom and laboratory/shop goals. - o CDL Training Course students also must meet the required State hours. - o Illinois CDL students must obtain the Illinois Commercial Learners Permit (CLP) within the first eight days of class or will be subject to dismissal, as it is a requirement to obtain the CLP prior to BTW training. - o For the CDL Training Course the written final exam, range skills, over the road and pre-trip are considered pass or fail.
+- Meet required classroom and laboratory/shop goals. - o CDL Training Course and Professional Truck Driving students also must meet the required State hours. - o If a CDL Training Course student fails the permit test three times within the first eight days, they will be subject to dismissal from the course. - o A Professional Truck Driving Program student must pass the permit test within the first four weeks, to be eligible to progress onto module two. - For the CDL Training Course and Professional Truck Driving the written final exam, range skills, over the road and pre-0 trip are considered pass or fail.
 Students must pass these to graduate from the program.
-In order to pass these students must receive a score of 80% or higher on each one - o All required competencies for Medical Assisting will be performed and graded as a pass or fail grade.
-A grade of 85% or above will be considered a passing grade.
-All competencies in each module must have a passing grade prior to moving on to the next module and to continue in the Medical Assisting program. - o 1500 cosmetology students must have a GPA of 75% or higher in order to meet the graduation requirements. - o If a student receives an incomplete status in any subject, the student will have 10 calendar days to complete all assigned work.
+In order to pass these students must receive a score of 80% or higher on each one. - All required competencies for Medical Assisting will be performed and graded as a pass or fail grade.
+A grade of 85% 0 or above will be considered a passing grade.
+All competencies in each module must have a passing grade prior to moving on to the next module and to continue in the Medical Assisting program.

+- Cosmetology students must have a GPA of 75% or higher in order to meet the graduation requirements. - If a student receives an incomplete status in any subject, the student will have 10 calendar days to complete all assigned work.
 A student may be allowed to progress into the next module on a probationary period.
 An incomplete is defined as any work that is not completed by the end of a module within the given timeline, as assigned by the primary instructor.
 If the work from the previous module is not completed within 10 calendar days, the student's progress will be deemed unsatisfactory and they will be dismissed from the school.
-If the Incomplete status, a failed module or withdraw occurs at the end of the program, requiring the student to go past their expected graduation date, the student will meet with the Director of Education to map out educational plan and will receive in writing, a new expected graduation date. - o Repeat coursework is allowed if a student is unable to complete the module and is dismissed/dropped from the program.
-If eligible for re-entry/re-enrollment, the student would need to successfully complete each module of the program per the SAP policy and graduation requirements. - o If a student earned a 'W' for a module they are dismissed/dropped from the program.
-If they are eligible for re-entry/reenrollment, they must repeat the module in which they hold a 'W' for.
+If the Incomplete status occurs at the end of the program, requiring the student to go past their expected graduation date, the student will meet with the Director of Education to map out educational plan and determine a new expected graduation date. - Repeat coursework is allowed if a student is unable to complete the module and is dismissed/dropped from the program.
+If eligible for re-entry/re-enrollment, the student would need to successfully complete each module of the program per the SAP policy and graduation requirements. - If a student earned a 'W' for a module they are dismissed/dropped from the program.
+If they are eligible for reentry/reenrollment, they must repeat the module in which they hold a 'W' for.